Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Introduction

-The superiorization methodology (SM) is a relatively new method that aims to improve an existing iterative algorithm by interlacing into it perturbation steps (\cite{censor2022superiorization}).
-In the context of optimization problems, this concept can be applied by interlacing into a feasibility-seeking algorithm (for example a projection method) perturbations of negative gradient steps that reduce the objective function values.
-Since its development, the SM has successfully been applied in various practical applications such as intensity-modulated radio therapy (\cite{supimrt}), image reconstruction (\cite{supimagerec}) and telecommunication networks (\cite{supfink}).
-In the particular context of linear optimization problems (LPs), there is a vast literature for both the feasibility problem (for example the Agmon-Motzkin-Schönberg algorithm \cite{agmon, motzkinschoenberg},\cite[algorithm 5.4.1]{parallelopt}) and the optimization problem (e.~g., simplex algorithm, ellipsoid method \cite{lps}).
-Furthermore, for the LinSup case, the ``guarantee problem of the superiorization method" has been answered positively.
-This problem is the question whether superiorization can actually converge to a feasbile point with a lower or equal objective function value than the point of the unsuperiorized version of the same feasibility-seeking algorithm.
-In \cite{supconcmeasure} the authors employ the principle of concentration of measure to show the result with high probability.
-A similar conclusion for the nonlinear case is yet to be found.\\ This paper aims to compare the superiorization methodology with optimization algorithms for LPs in an organized, reproducible and fair manner for problems of varying difficulty, indicated by the problems' dimensions and their condition numbers.
-Accordingly, our work is an extension of the results in \cite{linsup}, where a superiorization method for linear problems (called LinSup) was compared to the simplex method.
+Accordingly, our work is an extension of the results in \cite{linsup}, where other features of LinSup were compared to the simplex method.
 We augment these results by varying the condition numbers across multiple problem instances.
-The condition number has been known to have a large impact on the performance of certain methods and often leads to the failure of an algorithm (\cite{condnrmethods}).
-As many real-world problems have an inherently high condition number, immunity against ill-conditioning of problems is a desirable property for any algorithm.
+The condition number of the linear system has been known to have a significant impact on the performance of certain methods, often leading to the failure of an algorithm (\cite{condnrmethods}).
+Since many real-world problems have an inherently high condition number, immunity against ill-conditioning of problems is a desirable property for any algorithm.
 Often it is enough to have a rough understanding of the order of magnitude of the condition number and there are efficient algorithms for its estimation (\cite{condnrestimate},\cite{condtriest}).
-There is a vast literature on preconditioning of matrix problems, which has been reviewed in \cite{precondreview}.
+For literature on preconditioning of matrix problems see, e.g., \cite{precondreview}.